osm2pgsql-dev/osm2pgsql/docs/osm2pgsql.md

 Mandatory arguments to long options are mandatory for short options too.

+# MAIN OPTIONS

 -a, \--append
-:   Add the OSM file into the database without removing existing data.
+:   Run in append mode.
+Adds the OSM change file into the database without

--b, \--bbox=MINLON,MINLAT,MAXLON,MAXLAT
-:   Apply a bounding box filter on the imported data.
-Example:
-    **\--bbox** **-0.5,51.25,0.5,51.75**
+    removing existing data.

 -c, \--create
-:   Remove existing data from the database.
-This is the default if
+:   Run in create mode.
+This is the default if **-a, \--append** is not
-    **\--append** is not specified.
+    specified.
+Removes existing data from the database tables!

+# HELP/VERSION OPTIONS

+-h, \--help
+:   Print help.
+Add **-v, \--verbose** to display more verbose help.

+-V, \--version
+:   Print osm2pgsql version.

+# DATABASE OPTIONS

 -d, \--database=NAME
 :   The name of the PostgreSQL database to connect to.
 If this parameter